TiimmyR/sohey-privacy/index.md

 We collect information about your activity within the App, including:

+* Check-in events
+* Meet requests (sent and received)
 * Meet verification events
 * Timestamps and basic interaction data related to core functionality

 Meet data is only visible to the users involved in that verified interaction.

+### Device and Notification Data

+To support app functionality and user notifications, we may collect:

+* Device identifiers (such as push notification tokens)
+* Notification interaction data (e.g. whether a notification was delivered or opened)

 ---